wyleyr/hankel1867tr/03-I-Exposition.md

 not [quantities]{.origphrase title="Quanta"}<sup>[A](#p.10nA){#p.10nAref .trnref}</sup>
-or their images, the numbers, are conjoined, but rather intellectual objects, [thought-things]{.origphrase title="Gedankendinge"}, to which Actual objects or relations of such objects can, but need not, correspond.
+or their images, the numbers, are conjoined, but rather intellectual objects, [thought-things]{.origphrase title="Gedankendinge"}, to which Actual objects or relations of such objects *can*, but *need* not correspond.
 </p>
 </div>